Helmholtz-UFZ/saqc/docs/FunctionDescriptions.md

 # Implemented QC functions

-Main documentation of the implemented functions, their purpose and parameters and their description.
+Main documentation of the implemented functions, their purpose and parametrization.

 ## Index